Barts-Life-Science/Barts-Life-Science.github.io/docs/sde/Home.md

 * **Workspace Owner**, who can create and destroy resources in the workspace, or
 * **Workspace Researcher**, who can use resources, but can only create or destroy selected resources, such as VMs.

-A Workspace Owner can manage all the resources created by any researcher, but a researcher can only manage resources that they themselves create.
+A Workspace Owner can manage all the resources created by any Workspace Researcher, but a Workspace Researcher can only manage resources that they themselves create.

 You should then be able to [log into the SDE](https://sde002.uksouth.cloudapp.azure.com/), select your workspace, and view/manage/use the resources in your project.